Conference Agenda

 - Lab is Non-Transferable/Non-Refundable

-- Lab 1: Donna Gigliotti, DC - Low Force Adjusting
+- Lab 2: Donna Gigliotti, DC - Low Force Adjusting Technique

-- Lab 2: Wendy Coren, DC - Improving Canine Mobility
+- Lab 3: Wendy Coren, DC - Canine Adjusting by size and attitude

 Lecture Details